Hire power: How Amazonians ‘raise the bar’ with every interview

 Dunk still remembers the excitement of her first day, years later.
 Today, she brings that same energy to every interview she conducts as a Bar Raiser, a program that empowers Amazonians to serve as objective third-party advisors during the interview process."For many candidates, the interview process is their first introduction to the company.
 It’s fun to be part of their journey," said Dunk.
 "I think about how I felt nine years ago, having that initial interaction with the interview team.
 I want to share that with candidates and kick-off their experience with Amazon in a positive way."

-There are more than 3,300 Bar Raisers at Amazon who volunteer their time to contribute to the interview process.
-They are outside of the Human Resources and recruiting organizations, in roles ranging from product managers, and software development engineers, to marketing specialists, and everything in between.
+There are more than 3,600 Bar Raisers at Amazon- a population that's expanding and diversifying over time- who volunteer their time to contribute to the interview process.
+They are bar raisers from teams across the company, in roles ranging from product managers, and software development engineers, human resources, marketing specialists, and everything in between.

-The goal of the Bar Raiser program is to bring diverse and unbiased points of view to interview loops and, in an effort to fuel innovation at Amazon, help make sure every new hire is stronger than 50 percent of their would-be peers in similar roles.
-Amazon believes leaders raise the performance bar with every hire and promotion – and Bar Raisers are a mechanism the company uses to ensure hiring managers stay true to that commitment.
+The goal of the Bar Raiser program is to bring objectivity to interview loops and in an effort to fuel innovation at Amazon, help make sure every new hire has growth potential and brings skills and abilities that are better than 50 percent of their would-be peers in similar roles.
+Amazon believes leaders raise the performance bar with every hire and promotion—and Bar Raisers are a mechanism the company uses to ensure hiring managers stay true to that commitment.

-“The role of a Bar Raiser is unique because we’re completely focused on making hiring decisions for Amazon, not for a specific team or role.
+“The role of a Bar Raiser is unique because we will not be involved in the day-to-day interaction with the interviewee, so we're completely focused on making hiring decisions for Amazon, not for a specific team or role.
 Our ability to maintain a long-term vision – rather than focus on an immediate hiring need,” said Annie Groeninger, a software development manager and Bar Raiser.
 “With each hiring decision, I help make sure that I continue to work with the most brilliant people in the world.
 I’m looking to hire people I can learn from.”